tomglynch/tglyn.ch/src/blog/amstel_gold.md

 # Recommendations

 ### To race organisers
-- Ensure the company you use to do timing sets up the camera in the right spot (lol that this needs to be stated)
+- Ensure the company responsible for the timing sets the camera in the right spot (lol that this needs to be stated)
 - Ensure you have a way to distribute the photo-finish photo.
 Horse racing requires photo finishes to be provided to the broadcaster within 60 seconds.
 Cycling should be the same

 ### To the UCI